kayake/cerberus/README.md

 ```

 > [!TIP]
-> If you are using Tor, use few threads.
+> When using Tor, limit the number of threads.

-You can change option `--tor` to `--proxy` or `--proxies`
+The `--tor` option may be replaced with `--proxy` or `--proxies`.

 ### Plugins

-You can add plugins, that helps you to do another activity or attack.
-If you want, to add, or create one, create a **SINGLE** file and put it in the folder `lib/plugins/`.
-You need to follow a structure like this:
+To extend functionality, plugins may be added.
+Should you require a new plugin, please create a single file and place it within the `lib/plugins/` directory.
+The file must adhere to the following structure:

 ```py
 # lib/plugins/test/hello.world.py